jnozzi/cocoadev.com/markdown/CocoaOpenGl.md

 --[[ShamylZakariya
 ----

-Could someone give me a link to a simple General/OpenGL tutorial which draws simble cube with different textures on every side?
+Could someone give me a link to a simple OpenGL tutorial which draws simble cube with different textures on every side?
 Is it difficult?

 ----

-General/NeHe is mentioned above.
+NeHe is mentioned above.
 Go there.
 They have a texture-mapped cube example.
 Go there, it's not that hard.
 They even have cocoa example code for most of their tutorials.
 Go there.

 http://nehe.gamedev.net/lesson.asp?index=02

---General/ShamylZakariya
+--ShamylZakariya

 ----

-I want to select a 3D object in Ortho mode, but it is not working. the input argument is already transform to the General/OpenGL coordinate.
+I want to select a 3D object in Ortho mode, but it is not working. the input argument is already transform to the OpenGL coordinate.

--(void)select:(General/NSPoint)clickPoint
+-(void)select:(NSPoint)clickPoint
 {
-	General/GLuint  selectBuffer[64] = {0};
+	GLuint  selectBuffer[64] = {0};
-	General/GLint	hits, viewPort[4];
+	GLint	hits, viewPort[4];

 	glClear(GL_COLOR_BUFFER_BIT | GL_DEPTH_BUFFER_BIT);